gabelula/rust-workshop/curriculum/03-syntax.md

 If you’re used to C-style for loops, you might ask: “how do I know how many times we’ve already looped when our range doesn’t start from 0? there’s no `i` to track it."

-We can use the enumerate function to handle this http://doc.rust-lang.org/book/loops.html#enumerate
+We can use the enumerate function to handle this: http://doc.rust-lang.org/book/loops.html#enumerate

 Practice this: update the for loop exercise to use .enumerate() and change the output to say: “fizzbuzz on loop #” when it reaches that option